How shipping discounts work

 - On the Combined payments and shipping discounts - opens in new window or tab page, select Create or Edit beneath Promotional shipping rule.

-Make sure you've applied combined shipping rules to all listings where you want to offer a discount.
+Make sure you've applied combined shipping rules to all listings in which you want to offer a discount.

 Shipping carrier discounts let you pass some or all of your savings along to your buyers.
 You have two options for offering carrier discounts to your buyers: